ubinity/webpcsc-firebreath/README.md

   * Let's say FBPlugins is the firebreath root
   * Git clone pcsc project, you should have:   FBPlugins/projects/PCSCBridge/PCSCBridge.cpp

-(Note that README.md will overide the one of firebreath if you git-clone in place)
+Note that this README.md will overide the one of firebreath if you git-clone in place.

 #### Under Linux: